Maybe we'll play some Glam Rock before it's all said and done.

 I am frankly far too busy having fun.

-Who would have thought that trying to cheat death with a full-time job?
+Who would have thought that trying to cheat death was a full-time job?

-Scott Morgan had the idea to remove the functions of his own.
+Scott Morgan had the idea to remove the functions of his energy started failing.

 The UK National Health Service notes that MND and its symptoms gradually get worse over time.